back to overview

 "Phytelephas tenuicaulis", "Mauritia flexuosa")

-species <- species[which(species$species %in% subset_sp),]
+species <- species[which(species$species_name %in% subset_sp),]

-unique(species$species) # list species in data set
+unique(species$species_name) # list species in the "new" data set

 ## [1] "Phytelephas tenuicaulis" "Geonoma undata"